 Computer Systems Analyst

-If you’re still wondering what can you do with a computer networking degree, you may be wise to consider the position of a computer systems analyst.
+If you’re still wondering what you can do with a computer networking degree, you may be wise to consider the position of a computer systems analyst.
 These professionals bridge the gap between the fields of business and IT.
 They do so by designing systems to meet an organization’s business needs.
 They may also do some or all the following tasks:

 - Conducting cost-benefit analyses on technological solutions